How and Why Do Succulents Change Color?

 This change in color has to do with science: succulents are able to produce carotenoids and anthocyanin to deal with sudden and longer exposure to sunlight.

-Carotenoid will produce an orange, yellow or reddish color while anthocycanin will produce a more purple or blue hue.
+Carotenoids will produce an orange, yellow or reddish color while anthocyanin will produce a more purple or blue hue.

 This is the plant’s way of protecting itself, similar to the way we humans protect ourselves from the sun’s rays.